Special Educational Needs (SEN)

 Steps we have taken to ensure SEN children are treated fairly

 All children have the right to an education regardless of their ability.
-At DPS we ensure our children have access to any required resources and outside agencies.
+At DPA we ensure our children have access to any required resources and outside agencies.

-We offer extensive pastoral care with a learning mentor (Mrs Waliszewski) and parent partnership co-ordinator (Mr Siggery) in school.
+We offer extensive pastoral care with a learning mentor (Mrs Waliszewski) in school.
 These members of staff work with children and familiies as well as parents on their own.

 Full School policies for SEN

-You can view a printed copy of our school policies for free at the school office.
+You can view a printed copy of our school policies for free at the academy office.
 Please ask at the office for more details.